makersmansion/makersmansion/src/newsletter/2023/week-01/index.md

 🤝 [Shopify is eliminating all recurring meetings](https://fortune.com/2023/01/03/shopify-cutting-meetings-worker-productivity/) involving more than two people effective immediately.
 No meetings on Wednesdays and meetings involving more than 50 people will only be held on Thursdays between 11 am and 5 pm Eastern time.
 Big meetings are limited to one per week.

 😹 [There are pets that earn more than most people](https://thehustle.co/01032023-rich-pets/).
 Are you ready?
-They’re making cash from brand endorsements, appeareances, merch, and sponsored social media content.
+They’re making cash from brand endorsements, appearances, merch, and sponsored social media content.
 Taylor Swift’s cat is apparently worth $97M.

 Thanks for reading!
-See you again next week 🫶
+See you next week 🫶